Gold's New Inflation Factor

 Historically, investors turn to gold at both extremes of the long-term economic cycle; those two extremities encompass both inflation and deflation.
 Although many consider gold as being mainly an inflation hedge, a historical overview of the metal's performance shows that gold tends to benefit just as much from the threat of deflation than from inflation.
 The proof of this can be seen by gold's outstanding performance during 2008-2011, and again in 2018-2020, when deflationary undercurrents were sweeping some of the world's biggest economies.

 But gold also clearly has benefited when inflation becomes a problem for the U.S. economy in particular.
-The last time gold was driven by inflation concerns was during the years between 2002 and 2007 when commodity prices were booming as war time spending was massive, and the U.S. dollar was rapidly losing value.
+The last time gold was driven by inflation concerns was during the years between 2002 and 2007 when commodity prices were booming as wartime spending was massive, and the U.S. dollar was rapidly losing value.

 In 2008, however, commodity prices collapsed as inflation was completely subsumed by the credit crisis and deflationary fears held sway.
 In the years that followed, one major country after another fell victim to the austerity policies of sovereign governments.
 As a result, gold was sought after as a hedge against economic weakness by investors and its price rose to an all-time high.